nhscc/problem-statements/2019/elections/bdpa-elections-part-1.md

 ## Requirement 15

-**The front-end UI should be responsive to mobile, tablet, and desktop viewports.**
+**The frontend UI should be responsive to mobile, tablet, and desktop viewports.**

 The solution will be viewed on a smartphone, tablet, and a desktop viewport.
 The